 Talon holds equity investments in a number of public and private companies and the Company may acquire additional investments in other entities from time to time.
 The value of the Company's equity investments is subject to the risks inherent in investments in securities, including the risk that the financial condition of the issuers of the equity securities held by the Company may become impaired or, in the case of securities listed on a stock exchange, that the general condition of the stock exchange may deteriorate.
-There is no guarantee that the shares of Tlou which are presently not listed on any stock exchange, will be listed in the near term or at all.
+There is no guarantee that the shares of Tlou which are presently not listed on any stock exchange will be listed on the ASX as proposed.